jsrivaya/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Regularization.
 I did follow [Cristina Escheau](https://chatbotslife.com/regularization-in-deep-learning-f649a45d6e0) post on Regularization for applying this technique.
 This was also demostrated very efficient to reduce the error and balance the weights.
 I did apply regularization only for the weights of the convolutional layers.
 I did follow a different technique previous to applying regularization that allowed me to get faster and actually better results.
 I reduced the standard deviation to 0.005 for the weights generation.
 * Biases of ones instead of zeros.
 This initialization accelerates the early stages of learning by providing the ReLUs with positive inputs.
 I did follow [Alex Krizhevsky Ilya Sutskever Geoffrey E. Hinton](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) paper.

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....

-I did follow and interactive process to tune the model

 My final model results were:
 * training set accuracy of ?
 95.8%
 * validation set accuracy of ?
 95.8%
 * test set accuracy of ?
 92.5%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+I did try the original LeNet5 architecture.
+I did choose this because it looks like a basic simple model to get a baseline.
+I got up to 87% accuracy with default parameters.
 * What were some problems with the initial architecture?
+The initial architecture show issues as soon as I bumped up the training set.
+The learning rate was too high and the standard deviation for the weights was not helping either.
 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+I did include a couple of dropout layers.
+As mentioned before it did help to strenght the generalization of the model.
 * Which parameters were tuned?
 How were they adjusted and why?
+As mentioned before I used regularization to minimize the error, adding this to the optimizer.
+I did use regularization for the convolutional layers only.
+The learning rate was also reduce and the number of epocs increased.
 * What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I did explain already the important and positive effects that Dropout and Regularization had in the model.

 ###Test a Model on New Images